 Xerostomia is the feeling of having a persistent and unusually dry mouth.
 Xerostomia is caused by reduced or insufficient saliva production by the salivary glands found in and around the mouth and throat.

 Xerostomia can be caused by many factors, including anxiety, autoimmune diseases that attack the salivary glands such as Sjögren’s syndrome, radiation to the head or neck during cancer treatment, or as a symptom of certain medical conditions such as diabetes.
 Many medications report dry mouth as one of their side effects, and this is one of the leading causes of xerostomia.
-In fact, over 1100 medications include dry mouth as a side effect.
+In fact, over 1,100 medications include dry mouth as a side effect.

-Xerostomia is fairly prevalent condition, affecting 5.5%−46% of the adult population.
+Xerostomia is a fairly prevalent condition, affecting 5.5%−46% of the adult population.
 The incidence of xerostomia increases with age, with nearly half of the elderly population complaining of dry mouth.
-However, it remains unclear if there is a direct relationship between old age and reduced saliva production or if this is due to the increased number of medications commonly taken by the elderly.
+However, it remains unclear if there is a direct relationship between old age and reduced saliva production or if this is correlation is due to the increased number of medications commonly taken by the elderly.

-Role of Saliva
+Role of saliva

 Proper saliva production is important for overall patient comfort and dental hygiene.
 Saliva blankets the mouth and teeth with constant moisture, thus providing lubrication and protection to the oral cavity.
 Saliva contains several proteins that function in digestion, antibacterial activity, and maintenance of proper oral pH.